thiagoesteves/jellyfish/README.md

   end
 ```

 Once the mix release file is generated, it will contain all the appup/release files to execute a hot-upgrade or full deployment.

-The application that will be able to consume and execute full deployment or hot-upgrade is coming soon.
+# Examples

+Explore [Deployex](https://github.com/thiagoesteves/deployex), an Elixir application showcasing Jellyfish's capabilities in deployment with hot-upgrades.

 # References

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at <https://hexdocs.pm/jellyfish>.

-# jellyfish